 It is six years ago since I last reviewed an LG mobile phone.
 The G4 was decent enough, but it offered nothing outstanding.

 And that was the problem.
 It’s phones fell out of favour because they didn’t offer anything special.

-That wasn’t the last time I dealt with LG.
-In 2016 I visited the LG stand at Mobile World Congress.
+In 2016 I visited the company’s Mobile World Congress stand.
 From memory it was showing an oddball modular phone.
-The LG G5 was the successor to the phone I reviewed a year earlier.
+The G5 was the successor to the phone I reviewed a year earlier.
 It came with plug-in options to add extra features.

 Lack of interest

 While that idea attracted attention at MWC, it did not resonate with phone buyers.

 The other highlight of LG’s MWC stand was a virtual reality product.
 I can’t recall anything about it except LG chose to use exactly the same VR content as almost every other brand showing the technology.